Purple-PI/PAQA-dataset/README.md

 # AMBINQ-CQ
-Dataset of grounded clarifying question for ambiguous questions
+Dataset of grounded clarifying questions for ambiguous questions